What skills should I put on my CV?

 This is so much more than the ability to get people to do what you say.
 A real leader can take on board constructive feedback and criticism, keep group morale high and delegate responsibility as needed.

-This is one that explains itself.
+This one explains itself.
 Whether it’s hitting a close deadline or getting something exactly right, people with this skill are able to stay calm and focused in tense and difficult situations.
-You should be able to deliver quality attention-to-detail at all times and regardless of distractions.
+You should be able to pay attention to detail at all times, regardless of distractions.

 This means being clear and assured in yourself and your ideas.
-A confident person doesn’t need to be loud or domineering, just able to stand up for themselves and what they represent.
-You shouldn’t be afraid to speak up when you’ve noticed a potential problem and should be able and willing to defend your point of view.
+A confident person doesn’t need to be loud or domineering; just able to stand up for themselves and what they represent.
+You shouldn’t be afraid to speak up when you’ve noticed a potential problem and be willing to defend your point of view.